what is this?

 What that amounted to, was finding out whether the self I took myself to be was real, or ‘thought up’, imaginary.

-The self I took myself to be never survived the scrutiny.
+The ‘myself’ I took myself to be never survived the scrutiny.
 It simply couldn’t be found.
 In its place there was simply a flow of being, a beingness that was inseparable from its own self-awareness.
 It is recognized as the ineffable, unknowable, unreachable mystery of my life question – except that it couldn’t be less mysterious.
 It is naked and openly available for all to find.
+The fact is, it cannot be escaped.

 It is embraced – by itself, it is beloved – by itself.
 It is known – by itself – as this unlit light.

 If you have read this far and would like to contact me, please feel welcome.
 Please note that there’s no teacher or pundit here, no one who will speculate.
 I can only offer the fruits of my own inquiry, and perhaps share pointers with you that were effective for me.
-We are all exquisitely different versions of primordial Awareness making the return.
-We will all do the return differently, but no one escapes the fact that it must be done for oneself, by oneself.
+We are all exquisitely different versions of Life shedding our sleep-masks, our blinkers.
+We will all do it differently, but no one escapes the fact that it must be done for oneself, by oneself.

 ~ miriam louisa